 What Is Online Or Affiliate Marketing?

-(NB If definitions are not your thing, scroll a little way down to the Infographic) The way I see things there are two different business models here too, one being Online Marketing and the other being Affiliate Marketing.
+The way I see things there are two different business models here too, one being Online Marketing and the other being Affiliate Marketing.
 So just to clarify, we are discussing them as the same in the context of this article.
 For “arguments sake” though, let’s see what our good friend Wiki has to say about each of them:

 When I searched for Online Marketing (so it is safe to say that they are interchangeable), Wikipedia came up with Digital marketing and here is the definition:

 Digital marketing is the marketing of products or services using digital technologies, mainly on the Internet, but also including mobile phones, display advertising,and any other digital medium.
 Digital marketing channels are systems based on the internet that can create, accelerate, and transmit product value from producer to the terminal consumer by digital networks.